 There is only one clear, obvious answer.
-We need to announce – and keep announcing – the simple fact that the key to all these questions is truthfulness – and explain, suggest, even demand that it be learned and practised everywhere, starting from us ourselves and the people close to us.
+We need to announce – and keep announcing – the simple fact that the key to all these questions is truthfulness – and explain, suggest, even demand that it be learned and practiced everywhere, starting from us ourselves and the people close to us.
 Every section of society must eventually be imbued with this insight, including leaders in every field.
 Clearly, this won’t be easy and it will take a lot of time.
 And time might be running out.

 Everyone knows the avenues taken in promoting any idea: Being in contact with all forms of the media, presenting talks and seminars at schools, places of work and every possible public venue, appearing on radio and television and utilizing all the internet tools such as Facebook.
 Indeed, because of the immediacy offered by modern communication systems, promotion can be facilitated much quicker than ever before.